eruffaldi/wine_vcpp/README.md

 Two bash aliases can be created

 	alias vc64="WINEDEBUG=-all wine cmd /K \"c:\\VC\\VC\\vcvarsall.bat x86_amd64 10.0.10150.0\""
 	alias vc86="WINEDEBUG=-all wine cmd /K \"c:\\VC\\VC\\vcvarsall.bat x86 10.0.10150.0\""

 Alternatively it is possible to create vc64.sh shell script that invokes the command on the command line and then exits

 	WINEDEBUG=-all wine cmd /K "c:\\VC\\VC\\vcvarsall.bat x86_amd64 10.0.10150.0 && $1 && exit"

 #CMake

 CMake recognizes the compiler set-up by the vcvarsall script above.
-But then there is a problem with "Program database manager mismatch" due to a wrong mspdb140.dll
+But then there is a problem with "C1902: Program database manager mismatch; please check your installation".
+This problem can occur also if cl is invoked with /Zi.
+It gives the related error "LNK1101: incorrect MSPDB140.DLL version; recheck installation of this product"

 #Next

-More testing, addint Kinect 2.0 SDK example, more check with cmake
+Solve CMake issue and test with Kinect 2 SDK

 Support for pure x86 and x86_amd64: note that Wine in Linux supports 64bit executables, while this is not a case of OSX due to a major incompatibility between OSX and Win64 in terms of ABI: https://www.winehq.org/wwn/364#Wine64%20on%20Mac%20OS%20X